 - PA supports the FLC John F. Reed Honors Program in several ways, including conducting special programs, mentoring projects and gathering unused theatre and concert tickets for use by students.

-- The PA Host Family Program recognizes that the first several months in a student’s collegiate life are critical to personal success and student retention.
+- The PA Local Support Family Program recognizes that the first several months in a student’s collegiate life are critical to personal success and student retention.
 The program encourages PA members, local alumni and community members to “adopt” entering freshmen, transfer students, and exchange students, to help them successfully adapt to the community and college life.
-For more information about the Host Family Program and how to be a part of it, please click here.

 - PA members provide mentoring services for students.
 Interested students can explore available academic areas by clicking here.

 - PA involvement with the Native American Center focuses on understanding native cultures and on creating an encouraging environment to nurture and support all FLC students.